Pujo Pandal Hopping In Mumbai? Don’t Miss These Pandals

 Chembur Durga Puja Association’s Pujo

 In its 70th year of Pujo, the Chembur Durga Puja Association will showcase the artistic talent of Bengal.
 The Pandal and the protima will highlight the visual arts of Bengal, with decorations crafted by traditional artisans from West Bengal.
-Don't miss the deep-fried crisp Mughlai Porothas at the Mukherjee caterers stall and the ice-creams at ice creams from the Alapini stall run by a group of local women from Chembur.
+Don't miss the deep-fried crisp Mughlai Porothas at the Mukherjee caterers stall and the ice-creams from the Alapini stall run by a group of local women from Chembur.

 AT: RCF Ground, near Ashish Cinema, Chembur.